kaputnikGo/QTaudio/README.md

 - either headphone or speakers on with default volume set
 - mute or unmute the handset microphone

-built for Pinephone Community Edition (PostmarketOS) hardware with UBports installed on eMMC.
+built for Pinephone Community Edition (PostmarketOS) hardware with UBports installed on eMMC.<br />
 OS: Ubuntu Touch Version 8

 https://wiki.pine64.org/index.php/PinePhone_v1.2 (1.2a)